kzhdev/alpaca_zorro_plugin/README.md

 * Support Alpaca MarketData V2 Websocket Real-Time Data.
 Multiple ZorroS instances can share one WebSocket connection through ZorroWebsocketProxy.
 **NTOE:** ZorroWebsocketProxy has a lock-free design, it spins on one CPU core.
 High CPU usage is normal and expected.
+Websocket can be turned off by AlpacaUseWebsocket config.
+If AlpacaUseWebsocket set to 0, last price will be polled from Snapshot REST endpoint.

 * Support **Limit**, **Market** order types